 2) Put $F(u)= $ with $e_1=[1 ~ 0 ~ \cdots ~ 0]^T\in \mathbb{C}^n$.
 Up to a sign, we have

 \end{thm}

 Concretely, the functions $\{ \varphi_{p(n-1)+i}^\low : i\leq p+1\}$ that appear in part 1) of Theorem \ref{thm:choice-GLn} are the following minors of $F(u)$ (the matrices being $F(u)$):

 The proof of Theorem \ref{thm:choice-GLn} is postponed to $\S$\ref{sect:lowdegtermexp}.
 The proof of the first statement of Theorem \ref{thm:choice-GLn} involves calculating the rank of the Jacobi matrix of the displayed functions with respect to the entries of $u$.
 This makes use of the formulas presented in the second statement.
-The second statement follows directly from the next \begin{thm} Let $\{e_1, \ldots, e_n\}$ be the standard basis of $\CC^n$.
-For $i \in [1,n-1]$, $p \in [0,n-2]$, up to a sign, we have
+The second statement follows directly from the next Theorem \ref{prop:lambdalow}, whose proof is also postponed to $\S$\ref{sect:lowdegtermexp}. \begin{thm} Let $\{e_1, \ldots, e_n\}$ be the standard basis of $\CC^n$.
+For $i \in [1,n-1]$, $p \in [0,n-2]$, up to a sign,

 \end{thm}